RV Belgica (1884): Later history

 In 1916, Belgica was sold to the Store Norske Spitsbergen Kulkompagni, Spitsbergen and was renamed Isfjord.
 She was rebuilt to include cabins for female staff.
 Isfjord was used to carry coal and passengers between Svalbard and northern Norway.

 In 1918, Isfjord was sold to Kristian Holst, Harstad.
 She was stripped of her bowsprit, dismasted and converted to a factory ship, regaining her former name Belgica.
 From the late 1930s, Belgica was used as a coal hulk.
 In April 1940, Belgica was requisitioned by the Franco-British Expeditionary Force for use as a depôt ship storing high explosives.
 Belgica was scuttled when the Franco-British Expeditionary Force evacuated from Harstad.
 The Allied evacuation of Harstad took place on 7 and 8 June 1940, and several British ships were also scuttled in order to avoid having them fall into German hands.
-The wreck of Belgica was discovered at Easter, 1990.
+The wreck of Belgica was discovered on Easter, 1990.
 Belgica's anchor is an exhibit in the Polar Museum, Tromsø, Norway.
 The Sør-Troms Museum in Harstad plans to hold an exhibition of artefacts retrieved from Belgica.